Fast Facts: Can Drunk Driver Be Arrested Immediately?

 Legal Insight: Understanding DUI Arrest Penalties

 Can drunk driver be arrested and face serious consequences?
-DUI arrests carry significant legal penalties that vary by state and offense history.
+DUI arrests can carry legal penalties that vary by state and offense history.
 The Federal Bureau of Investigation (FBI) tracks DUI statistics nationwide, showing over 1 million arrests annually.
 First-time offenders typically face lighter sentences than repeat violators.

 Quick Reference: Common DUI Penalties